George Campbell (footballer, born 1957): Playing career

 George Campbell played for Lochaber before joining the Kilmallie Youth Club as a 14-year-old in 1971.
 Campbell turned professional when he signed for Aberdeen FC in 1972, initially as a schoolboy.
 He spent seven seasons at Pittodrie Stadium as a left-sided midfielder.

-While at the Dons, George represented Scotland at the UEFA European Youth Championship Qualifiers in 1972 and 1973 at the age of 15 and 16.
+While at the Dons, Campbell represented Scotland at the UEFA European Youth Championship Qualifiers in 1972 and 1973 at the age of 15 and 16.

 Campbell was the youngest player to have ever made his debut for Aberdeen at 16 years and 8 months old, making his debut against Hearts on 10 August 1974 in a Scottish League Cup game at Pittodrie.
 The mark stood for 35 years until 22 August 2009 when Fraser Fyvie broke his record by a margin of 3 months.

 Campbell won the 1975 Scottish Reserve Cup before breaking into the Aberdeen first team.
 He won the 1976 Scottish League Cup after Aberdeen beat Celtic 2–1 at Hampden Park in front of 69,707 supporters (though he did not take part in the match).
 He played a total of 15 Premier League and Cup matches, playing numerous senior friendly and European qualifying matches.
-He scored one of his two career goals for Aberdeen in the Anglo-Scottish Cup against St Johnstone on 6 August 1975, winning 2–0,and the other in a friendly game against League of Ireland club Finn Harps on 17 March 1976.
+He scored one of his two career goals for Aberdeen in the Anglo-Scottish Cup against St Johnstone on 6 August 1975, winning 2–0, and the other in a friendly game against League of Ireland club Finn Harps on 17 March 1976.
 Aberdeen had already beaten the Harps in the UEFA Cup in 1973.

 He was signed by South Melbourne FC in 1978, Australia's most successful football club in history, who played in the National Soccer League of Australia, for a transfer fee of £20,000 (AUD 50,000).
 He became the most expensive player to enter the country and had planned to stay in Australia for only one season before returning to the Scottish Football League in a link with Dundee United's Jim McLean, although another broken leg prevented him from doing so.